mcrowder65/1-ugly-callbacks-TEACHING/script.md

 })
 ```

-Now unfortunately, we can't chain this promise again when getting the catBreed, we have to call `getCat` in the callback
-of the getDog promise
+Now that we have dog, let's get cat.

 ```js
 getDog("Golden Retriever").then(dog => {